11 players with the worst tattoos in football

 Mauro Icardi

-Argentinian Icardi hasn’t just caught the eye of the likes of Real Madrid, Manchester United and Chelsea in recent times with his sensational performances for Inter since joining in 2013.
-He also caught the eye of Wanda Nara, then wife of former team-mate Maxi Lopez, drawing criticism from people both inside and outside the game.
+Icardi’s goalscoring exploits for Inter mean he’s never far from the back pages in Italy, but he’s also generated his fair share of front-page headlines since moving to San Siro in 2013.
+The Argentine has been criticised by people both inside and outside the game for his relationship with the ex-wife of Maxi Lopez, once a team-mate of Icardi’s at Sampdoria.

-Icardi and Nara married shortly after the divorce from Maxi Lopez was finalised but even those who had given the striker the benefit of the doubt struggled to defend him when he subsequently inked the names of Lopez and Nara’s children on his arm.
+Even those who gave the striker the benefit of the doubt when the love saga became public struggled to defend him when he subsequently inked the names of Lopez and Wanda Nara’s children on his arm.
 If reports in Argentina are to be believed, Lionel Messi – a friend of Lopez’s – was among the unimpressed.

-Ranger has courted controversy throughout his footballing career, including a couple of spells in prison and numerous run-ins with the authorities.
-You’d think he’d want to keep his head down as much as possible, but the former Blackpool, Swindon and Southend striker got a tattoo of his own name instead.
-On his face.

-The striker was once highly thought of by former club Newcastle, but the Londoner’s rap sheet has eclipsed his scoring record since he made his professional debut in 2009 and he was released by Southend in January 2018 for “reoccurring disciplinary issues”.
-Still, at least referees have little trouble writing his name in their notebooks – if they ever did struggle.

 Mauricio Pinilla